Charity-Connect/reading-charity-connect/README.md

 /rest/client/{client id}/client_needs - GET to get a list of all clients for this client, POST to create or update /rest/client/{client id}/client_needs/{client need id} - GET a single client need

+### Offer Types

+Types of thing that organizations are offering, and types of thing that clients need

+/rest/offer_types - GET to get a list of all offer types, POST to create or update /rest/offer_types/active - GET to get a list of all active offer types /rest/offer_types/{type} - GET to get a single offer types

+### Offer Type Categories

+Categories of Offer Types

+/rest/offer_type_categories - GET to get a list of all offer type categoriess, POST to create or update /rest/offer_type_categories/{code} - GET to get a single offer type category /rest/offer_type_categories/{code}/offer_types - GET to get all offer types in a single category